snphillips/LED-Candle/README.md

 ```

-- Now we need to rotate the video so it's upside down so that it is oriented properly when assembled.
+- Now we need to rotate the video so it's upside down so that it is oriented properly when the unit is assembled.
 This command takes the input file "flame-flicker-grayscale.mp4", applies the transpose filter twice (which rotates the video 90 degrees each time), resulting in a 180-degree rotation, and saves the output as "flame-flicker-rotated.mp4".

 ```